Stories are a large part of what makes us human.

 While storytelling has always been a valuable tool for marketers, we at iostudio believe it’s a more important technique now than ever before.

 Video is an incredibly effective way to tell a brand’s story.
 Creating a compelling story-based video engages audiences in a way that traditional advertising simply can’t.
-One of our favorite examples is a project we did in 2013 for Middle Tennessee Lumber (MTL), a family-owned business that markets Appalachian lumber and hardwood around the globe.
+One of our favorite examples is a video project we did in 2013 for Middle Tennessee Lumber (MTL), a family-owned business that markets Appalachian lumber and hardwood around the globe.
 It’s telling that, even years later, MTL still features the film on their website.
 Like MTL’s products, the video has stood the test of time, and thousands of customers have watched it.

 Video is a fairly simple process, but communicating your brand story through film can seem a little daunting.
 Here are a few tips for getting it right: